GregTheMadMonk/xashds-android/README.md

 # XashDS Android - fork of FWGS's *xashds-android*
+## Project is frozen!
+I'm not working on it anymore.
+No one seems to show interest in it.
+If you somehow are still using the app and have problems, you can always mail me or open an issue, I will try to help you despite I don't think I remember too much about what does what here.
 Android dedicated server with x86 dynamic translator and dll support [**custom modification**].
 ![Logo](res/drawable/logo.png)
 ## Current version - v1.2-forked (_Testing: v1.3-forked-beta_)